Alexandra7a/NightmareFactory_/README.md

 ## Some scripts briefly
 ### Handleing buttons
 When the New Button is clicked the game opens with a new scene(the second scene of the game)

     void NewGame() { SceneManager.LoadScene(2); //loads the second scene }
-The continue button has two separate actions: unresponsive when the game is freshly started and responsive in case the user came back to play again
+The continue button has two separate actions: unresponsive when the game is freshly started and responsive in case the user came back to play again.

     void Continue()
     {
       if (first_scene_player.firstOpening == 3) // a variable responsible to check the NewGame button clicked